Bg-img

 Sexual battery charges typically involve non-consensual contact with the victim's intimate parts or other parts of a person's body, and the offense may be committed for sexual arousal or sexual gratification.

-When comparing sexual battery vs sexual assault, sexual battery is often considered a less severe offense, but it can be classified as a felony in more serious offenses.
-There are various cases in which the victim is being drugged by the perpetrator to change their judgment.
+When comparing sexual battery vs. sexual assault, sexual battery is often considered a less severe offense, but it can be classified as a felony in more serious offenses.
 If found guilty of sexual battery, the alleged victim may face criminal charges and severe penalties depending on the circumstances.
+The difference between sexual assault and sexual battery is that sexual assault is non-consensual sexual contact, and sexual battery is a type of sexual assault involving a forceful act or threat of force.

 Are You A Victim Of Sexual Crime?
-Contact a Criminal Attorney
+Work with a Criminal Attorney